Yep - and we have you covered! Kudos to our 2018 exclusive series sponsors - Kenwood Vineyards and HenHouse Brewing Company.

 Bring your own low-back chair or blanket for sitting on the lawn.
 There are no benches or chairs available @ The Hood.
 No umbrellas.
 High-back chairs must be placed on the perimeter of the seating area.
 Courtesy rule applies - if you are blocking someone's view, you may be asked to relocate by a crowd control supervisor.

-From Santa Rosa: Take Highway 12 East to the traffic light at Pythian Road.
+Take Highway 12 East to the traffic light at Pythian Road.
 Turn left and go past the entrance to St. Francis Winery.
-Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana road.
+Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana Road.
 Parking lot up ahead a short distance on the left.
-Show starts at 7 PM prompt!

-From Sonoma: Take Highway 12 West to the traffic light at Pythian Road.
+Take Highway 12 West to the traffic light at Pythian Road.
 Turn right and go past the entrance to St. Francis Winery.
-Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana road.
+Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana Road.
 Parking lot up ahead a short distance on the left.
-Show starts at 7 PM prompt!

 Uh-huh, you bet!
 The ever-popular TIPS Tri-Tips Trolley - Home of the World Famous "Cubed" Tri-Tip Sando - will be with us each Friday offering a full menu to our guests including salads, desserts and drinks.
 And you must experience the taste of handmade, hand-dipped truffles made by our friends from Rainy Day Chocolates, at each event throughout the summer.
 There will be no going-hungry, for sure!